tapyu/to-rm-courses/numerical-methods/README.md

 #### [Finite Difference Methods][42]

 Finite difference methods approximate derivatives using the differences between function values at nearby points.
-Three basic types are commonly considered: forward, backward, and central finite differences.
+Three basic types are commonly considered: forward, backward, central, and higher-order finite differences.

 ##### Packages (see section 4.3 on Chapra, for high-order numerical differentiation, see chap 21)
 - [FiniteDifferences.jl][10] and [FiniteDiff.jl][11] are similar libraries: both calculate approximate derivatives numerically.
     - Backward, forward, and central numerical differentiations.

-- **Numerical differentiation (finite differences)**
-- **Automatic differentiation (auto-differentiation, autodiff, or AD)** (see [wiki][13])
+#### [Automatic differentiation][13] (auto-differentiation, autodiff, or AD) (6.5.9 on Goodfellow, Deep learning)

-  - Automatic Differentiation is a more advanced technique that computes derivatives of a function accurately and efficiently by breaking down the function's operations into elementary operations and applying the chain rule of calculus.
+Automatic differentiation is a computational technique that automatically evaluates derivatives of a function, combining aspects of symbolic and numerical differentiation.

+##### packages

 - [ForwardDiff.jl][14]: implements methods to take derivatives, gradients, Jacobians, Hessians, and higher-order derivatives of native Julia functions (or any callable object, really) using forward mode automatic differentiation (AD).
 - [ReverseDiff.jl][22]: A similar package to `ForwardDiff.jl` (see the differences in the `README.md`).
-- **Curve fitting**

 ---